Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Discussion

 \section{Discussion}

-Understanding the behavior of diverse complex populations is challenging, but critical for progress in many fields.
-The unified approach to studying these populations adopted here complements detailed investigations of each specific population.
-By showing that the emergent distributions of population abundances and fluctuations in all three populations can be reproduced by a single model, our analysis highlighted emergent properties that are independent of system-specific details.
-Our analysis also revealed that when using generations to measure time, all three systems occupy a similar range of parameters.
-The difference in observation duration, measured in generations, is responsible for the apparent differences in fluctuations between systems.
-It suggests that fluctuations in cities and forests over decades and centuries would resemble the microbiome fluctuations more closely.
+Understanding the behavior of diverse complex populations is challenging, but critical for progress in many fields. \JOD{For the first time, we analyze all three of microbiome data, forest data, and employment data on an equal footing.
+This unified approach to studying the three populations complements} detailed investigations of each specific population. \RW{In the microbiome context, where many studies focus on species interactions~\cite{grilli_higher-order_2017, ho_competition_2021}, our work demonstrates how statistical features of the data can arise from stochastic fluctuation, with minimal interactions.
+For forest data, our work finds some independent support for prior analysis that groups trees into distinct height niches~\cite{dandrea_counting_2020}.
+And for employment data, where many studies have focused on detailed econometric models and analyses~\cite{horvath_sectoral_2000, acs_measures_1999, armington_job_2004}, our work provides a novel perspective from the point of view of a simple dynamical model.} Moreover, by showing that the emergent distributions of population abundances and fluctuations in all three populations can be reproduced by a single model, our analysis highlights emergent properties that are independent of system-specific details.
+When using generations to measure time, all three systems occupy a similar range of parameters, suggesting that fluctuations in cities and forests over decades and centuries would closely resemble microbiome fluctuations. \RW{In broader terms, the fact that our analysis provides a good description across a variety of systems may point to the existence of universal properties in the fluctuations of complex systems.}

+\JOD{In quantitative terms}, our analysis provides a simple two-parameter functional form for the distribution of fold-changes in the populations and relates this to the abundance distribution.
+The predicted distribution of fluctuations $P_{\mathrm{fluc}}$~(\eqref{eq:p_fluc}) is able to fit fluctuations in all three systems despite having only two parameters, \JOD{and moreover we find that when measured in terms of generation time, parameter fits for all three systems collapse into a narrow window of fitted values.} Further, $P_{\mathrm{fluc}}$ arises from a well-defined model and suggests a plausible mechanism; it is not simply chosen from the vast library of statistical distributions historically examined. \JOD{The observation that we find all three data types are described by similar parameter values suggests important, deeper connections that may yet be uncovered in future work}.